FiditeNemini/Boogu-Image/README.md

 This repository provides checkpoints and inference code for **Boogu-Image-0.1**.

 ## 📣 News

-- **2026-06-XX** 🧊 Happy Dragon Boat Festival!
-We have seen many community reviews and feedback, and we will continue to update the model accordingly.
-Due to differences in product design philosophy, the Boogu series stands apart from most existing open-source models.
-While other models tend to rely on reinforcement learning techniques to enhance aesthetics, Boogu focuses on using diverse data to give users more control.
-This is precisely why we adopt an integrated understanding-and-generation system: we need more precise instruction control.
-We will release a user manual in three days to help everyone make better use of the Boogu series models.
 - **2026-07-08** 🔥 **Boogu-Image-0.1-Edit-Turbo (Image-to-Image hotfix) is released!** This update addresses several issues in the previous version, including severe image quality degradation and poor performance on removal and other editing tasks.
 The new checkpoints are released on Hugging Face in the revisions [hotfix-1k-20260708](https://huggingface.co/Boogu/Boogu-Image-0.1-Edit-Turbo/tree/hotfix-1k-20260708) and [hotfix-1k5-20260708](https://huggingface.co/Boogu/Boogu-Image-0.1-Edit-Turbo/tree/hotfix-1k5-20260708).
 We recommend downloading the 1K checkpoint for more stable results.
 Try the [online demo for 1K res](https://demo-edit-turbo-1k.boogu.org/) and [online demo for 1.5K res](https://demo-edit-turbo-1k5.boogu.org/).
 - **2026-06-30** 🔥 **Boogu-Image-0.1-Edit-Turbo (Image-to-Image) is released!** Four-step distilled variant of the editing model for fast inference.
 Try the [online demo for 1k res](https://demo-edit-turbo-1k.boogu.org/) and [online demo for 1.5k res](https://demo-edit-turbo-1k5.boogu.org/).
 - **2026-06-25** 🔥 [**Boogu-Image-0.1-Turbo-hotfix**](https://demo-turbo.boogu.org/) (Text-to-Image) is now online!
 The new checkpoint is released on Huggingface in the revision [hotfix-20260625](https://huggingface.co/Boogu/Boogu-Image-0.1-Turbo/tree/hotfix-20260625).
 This is a minor patch release.
 We fixed visual artifacts appear in different aspect ratio, background overfitting artifacts, and other artifacts.
 Model weights are updated, no feature changes.